corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/operations/monitoring-logging/monitoring-logging-intro.md

 ## Monitoring - the basics

-You can monitor the health and performance of your node using tools such as Jolokia and graphite.
+You can monitor the health and performance of your node using tools such as [Jolokia and Graphite](../../node/operating/monitoring-and-logging/overview.html#node-monitoring)..
 Whenever using these tools, you should follow best-practice steps such as setting up TCP checks for the ports the node communicates on, database health checks etc.

 ### Monitoring via Jolokia